|Nutrition Facts (per serving)|

 The daisy cocktail is a true classic when it comes to the thousands of cocktail recipes that we have known and loved over the years.
 There are many daisies and they differ from one another because of the base spirit used.
 In the case of the whiskey daisy, that base is obviously going to be whiskey but precisely which whiskey to use, well, that is another question.

-Both rye and bourbon whiskies do exceptionally well in the Whiskey Daisy and those two styles alone have many diverse options.
+Both rye and bourbon whiskeys do exceptionally well in the whiskey daisy and those two styles alone have many diverse options.
 The addition of an orange liqueur adds complexity and depth to the drink and the lemon and syrup bring it all together.

 The daisy is also topped with just a little club soda, so it is a little more refreshing than some of the other classic cocktails.